cmcqueen/simplerandom/README.md

 | `LFSR113`   | Combined LFSR (Tausworthe) random number generator by L'Ecuyer.
 From [[lecuyer1]](#lecuyer1) [[lecuyer3]](#lecuyer3).
 | `LFSR88`    | Combined LFSR (Tausworthe) random number generator by L'Ecuyer.
 From [[lecuyer2]](#lecuyer2).

+C
+-

+A C implementation of simplerandom is provided.
+It should compile on a wide range of platforms and OS.

+### stdint.h

+Note that simplerandom uses `stdint.h` for integer types such as `uint32_t`, so that must be available.
+The generator `MWC64`, and `KISS2` which uses it, use 64-bit calculations with `uint64_t`.
+For platforms which do not support 64-bit integers, these generators are not included in the build.
+This is done via checking for the macro define `UINT64_C`.

+Note that C++ compilers may not define the constant macros `UINT32_C` and `UINT64_C` unless the following line is used before the `stdint.h`
+include:

+    #define __STDC_CONSTANT_MACROS

+### Build and Install for Unix

+For Unix-style platforms the library can be built via autotools in the normal method.
+E.g.:

+    ./configure
+    make
+    sudo make install

+To run very basic unit tests:

+    make check

+Optional cxxtest unit tests are provided.
+To run these:

+    ./configure --with-cxxteset
+    make check

+### Build and Install for Other Platforms

+For other platforms, it should not be difficult to add the source files to a project.

+### Include File

+Include file:

+    #include <simplerandom.h>

+A C++ simplerandom library is planned in future.
+C++ code should be able to use the C library, but should use a different include to use the C library instead of a C++ library:

+    #include <simplerandom-c.h>

+### Usage

+#### Generator State Variable

+First define a variable to contain the simplerandom generator state.
+E.g.:

+    static SimpleRandomCong_t rng_cong;
+    static SimpleRandomKISS_t rng_kiss;

+By encapsulating generator state in a variable, multiple independent generators can be used at the same time.
+Independent output can be achieved by seeding them with different seeds, or by calling the generator's `discard` function to "jump-ahead" by a certain number of samples.

+#### Seeding

+Seed the generator once with a suitable number of `uint32_t` seed values.
+The number of seeds depends on the generator.

+    simplerandom_cong_seed(&rng_cong, 2051391225u);
+    simplerandom_kiss_seed(&rng_kiss, 2247183469u, 99545079u, 3269400377u, 3950144837u);

+Alternatively, there are seed functions which take seed data from an array of `uint32_t`.

+    uint32_t seed_array[8] = { 1, 2, 3, 4, 5, 6, 7, 8 };
+    simplerandom_kiss_seed_array(&rng_kiss, seed_array, 8, false);

+If the last parameter `mix_extras` is `false`, then any "extra" seed values are simply ignored.
+So the above is equivalent to:

+    simplerandom_kiss_seed(&rng_kiss, 1, 2, 3, 4);

+If the last parameter `mix_extras` is `true`, then any "extra" seed values are mixed into the state in the same was as is done by the `mix` function (see below).
+So:

+    uint32_t seed_array[8] = { 1, 2, 3, 4, 5, 6, 7, 8 };
+    simplerandom_kiss_seed_array(&rng_kiss, seed_array, 8, true);

+is equivalent to:

+    simplerandom_kiss_seed(&rng_kiss, 1, 2, 3, 4);
+    simplerandom_kiss_mix(&rng_kiss, &seed_array[4], 4);

+#### Generate Random Values

+Call the generator's `next` function multiple times to generate random values.
+All generators output uniformly distributed `uint32_t` values in the full range (except for the SHR3 generator which excludes 0 as an output value).

+    uint32_t rng_value;
+    uint32_t rng_values_array[8];
+    ...
+    rng_value = simplerandom_cong_next(&rng_cong);
+    ...
+    for (i = 0; i < 8; ++i) {
+        rng_values_array[i] = simplerandom_kiss_next(&rng_kiss);
+    }

+#### Mix Function

+In some systems, there might be some source of random data available, although the quality may not be statistically ideal.
+The simplerandom library provides `mix` functions, to mix random data in to the generator state.

+Incorporating truly random data decreases the predictability of the generator's output, which might be useful in some applications.
+Even if the statistical properties of the random data isn't that great, once it is mixed into the generator's state, the generator's output should still be statistically good.

+    uint32_t real_random_data[8];
+    ...
+    get_real_random_data_from_somewhere(&real_random_data, 8);
+    simplerandom_kiss_mix(&rng_kiss, real_random_data, 8);

 Python
 ------